john-science/python_for_scientists/classes/06_object_oriented_programming_1/problem_set_1_try_it_out.md

-# Try It Out
+# Basic OOP - Try It Out

-Don't scroll too far down, or you will see the answers.

 ## Try it Out: Using Simple Classes